 (1) a.
-Wiei denk je [dat [ei hem gestuurd heeft]]? who think you [that him sent has]?
+Wie_i denk je [dat [e_i hem gestuurd heeft]]? who think you [that him sent has]?

-&lt;sup>1 This does not exclude that there is a preference for the complementizer-less variant in general in German (and also in English, as (Cowart 1997: 19) observed), but this preference does not differentiate between subject-versus object-extraction.
+1 This does not exclude that there is a preference for the complementizer-less variant in general in German (and also in English, as (Cowart 1997: 19) observed), but this preference does not differentiate between subject-versus object-extraction.
 A set of corpus data has been compiled by Paul (1919: 321f.) in a subsection named "Satz-verschlingung" (sentence convolution).

 b.
-Weri, glauben Sie denn, [dass [ei den Ausführenden sagt, was sie tun müssen]]? who think you PARTICLE [that the performersAcc tells what they do must?
-'Who do you think tells the performers what to do?
+Wer_i, glauben Sie denn, [dass [e_i den Ausführenden sagt, was sie tun müssen]]? who think you PARTICLE [that the performers{Acc} tells what they do must?